sheumann/smbfst/README.md

 Server Configuration
 --------------------
 The following subsections give instructions for configuring Windows, macOS, Samba, Solaris, or illumos servers for use with the SMB FST, as well as general requirements applicable to any SMB server.

+These instructions only cover configuration steps that are specifically necessary to work with the SMB FST.
+For general instructions on configuring your computer as an SMB server, refer to the documentation for your operating system.

 ### Windows Server Configuration